michal-h21/luatex-harfbuzz-shaper/README.md

 ## Questions and issues

-- does hyphenation work on ligatured words? can we get ligature components from Harbuzz?
+- hyphenation seems to work, but words are hyphenated before processing with Harfbuzz.
+Because only directly following glyph nodes are aaken as words, actual word may be broken into several chunks for Harbuzz processing.
+It probably isn't problem for latin typefaces, but what about complex scripts?
 - what about kerning?
 - how to support complex scripts such as Arabic, where glyphs depends even on things like line start/end, hyphenation, etc.?
-- why some fonts fail completely?
-For example Amiri for Arabic
+Basic Arabic processing seems to work.
 - `pdffonts` command reports this error message on `examples/scripts.pdf`:

         $ Syntax Error (103800): Dictionary key must be a name object